 It is important to select the vocabulary carefully to find the right balance between the number of words and sparsity.
 When the size of the model increases, this will also increase sparsity of the BoW vectors.
 Higher sparsity of the model can also increase computational costs.

-The meaning of the words can get lost when BoW is used as neither context nor word order or sense are analyzed.
-If we look at our example, we will notice that the way how the word ‘like’ is interpreted in the respective sentences strongly depends on the context – once it is used as a verb, the other time as a preposition.
-To differ between two meanings of a word, BoW does not perform well.
+The meaning of the words can get lost when BoW is used as neither context, word order, nor sense is analyzed.
+If we look at our example, we will notice that the way the word ‘like’ is interpreted in the respective sentences strongly depends on the context – once it is used as a verb, the other time as a preposition.
+To distinguish between two meanings of a word, BoW does not perform well.

 Word Vectors

-To be able to use words as an input for models in machine learning like linear classifiers or artificial neural networks, the words need to be transformed into word vectors.
-This will allow to embed the words in a semantic vector space.
-Once the words have been transformed, similarities and word analogies can easily be found applying linear operations.
-In order to do so, methods like the cosine similarity can be used.
-The cosine similarity measures the similarity between two vectors based on the cosine of the angle between those two vectors.
+To be able to use words as an input for models in machine learning, like linear classifiers or artificial neural networks, the words need to be transformed into word vectors.
+This will allow the words to be embedded in a semantic vector space.
+Once the words have been transformed, similarities and word analogies can easily be found by applying linear operations.
+In order to do so, methods like cosine similarity can be used.
+Cosine similarity measures the similarity between two vectors based on the cosine of the angle between those two vectors.
 The cosine similarity can be computed as the dot product of the vectors divided by the product of the vector lengths:

 cosine similarity =A ∙ BAB

-The cosine similarity can have values between -1 and 1.
-A value of 0 means that both vectors are orthogonal, i.e. independent from each other.
-A value of -1 means that both vectors are opposite while +1 means that they are pointing into the same direction.
+Cosine similarity can have values between -1 and 1.
+A value of 0 means that the two vectors are orthogonal, i.e., independent of each other.
+A value of -1 means that the two vectors are opposite, while +1 means that they are pointing in the same direction.
 When word vectors are built based on word frequencies, the value of the cosine similarity will range from 0 to 1 as the underlying word frequencies can not be negative.

-We now want to have a look at some methods for word vectorization: Word2Vec, the TD-IDF algorithm and GloVe.
+We now want to have a look at some methods for word vectorization: Word2Vec, the TD-IDF algorithm, and GloVe.

 Word2Vec